Cekindo Business International is now InCorp Indonesia. Learn more.

-Oil and gas resources are estimated about 87.22 billion barrels and 594.43 TSCF spread throughout Indonesia, making the country an attractive investment destination in the oil and gas sector.
+Oil and gas resources are estimated at about 87.22 billion barrels and 594.43 TSCF spread throughout Indonesia, making the country an attractive investment destination in the oil and gas sector.
 Geologically, Indonesia still has the great potential availability of hydrocarbon resources.
 The government’s plan to maintain oil production at a rate of 1 million barrels per day will certainly provide great investment opportunities in the upstream oil and gas sector.

 The success ratio of exploration activities on average reached 38%, while the success of the well bet (wild cat) average was higher than 10%.
-Among existing locations of exploration sites are those around the islands of Sulawesi Offshore, Nusa Tenggara Offshore, Halmahera and Maluku, and Papua Offshore.
+Among existing locations of exploration, sites are those around the islands of Sulawesi Offshore, Nusa Tenggara Offshore, Halmahera and Maluku, and Papua Offshore.

 Indonesia seeks to continuously improve health sector development by improving the quality of the infrastructure so that the healthcare industry will continue to grow, especially with foreign investment.
 Indonesia has more than 222 manufacturers of medical equipment and 90% are SMEs, according to the Joint Health Tools and Laboratory Indonesia.
-To harness the potential of the Indonesian health industry, cooperation must be enhances at the level of government to government and and business to business.
+To harness the potential of the Indonesian health industry, cooperation must be enhanced at the level of government to government and business to business.
 The Ministry of Health invites foreign investors to enter into the health sector in order to support the development of the health sector, especially medical equipment products.

 The Indonesian pharmaceutical market growth is higher than other ASEAN countries.
 The pharmaceutical industry market in Indonesia is driven by the growing population aged 65 years and older and also by Social Security (Social Security System).
-Currently there are approximately 208 pharmaceutical companies in Indonesia
+Currently, there are approximately 208 pharmaceutical companies in Indonesia.

 Investments this year are expected to reach around 300 trillion.
 Investment opportunities in the country are still very promising.
 Previous data from the Pharmaceutical Association stated that national pharmaceutical industry sales could reach about US$4.9 billion.
 Based on contributions, multinational companies expected to make up about 23-24% of the US$4.9 billion.
 The Indonesian pharmaceutical industry market share is estimated at about or 0.4-0.5% of the world market share, which reached US$800 billion.